Ginger tea: Indonesia

 In Indonesia, it is called teh jahe.
 In Java, a local version of ginger tea enriched with palm sugar and spices called wedang jahe is more popular.

 Wedang Jahe is a type of Indonesian ginger tea.
 Wedang in Javanese means "hot beverage" while jahe means "ginger".
 Although devoid of any caffeine content, it is often served and enjoyed as an invigorating tea.
 It is made from the ginger rhizome, usually fresh and cut in thin slices, and palm sugar or granulated cane sugar, frequently with the addition of fragrant pandan leaves.
 Palm sugar can be substituted with brown sugar or honey.
-Traditionally people might add spices such as lemongrass, cloves, and cinnamon stick.
+People traditionally tend to add spices such as lemongrass, cloves, and cinnamon sticks.

 Milk, either fresh or condensed, might be added.